-In a previous post, I described the CQRS pattern (marc-architect.hashnode.dev/cqrs-pattern).
+In a previous post, I described the following pattern: CQRS (marc-architect.hashnode.dev/cqrs-pattern).

 Now, I'm going to write about event-sourcing and how it can fit well with CQRS.